 In addition to communicating with parents about their daughters' progress, we communicate about what is happening in the school in various ways.
 We want all our parents to be fully up to date with what is happening (and there is always a lot happening at Bute) so communicate with them in a wide variety of ways.

 A bulletin is sent home every Friday by e-mail.
 This includes a letter from the Head about the previous week's events and also contains details of forthcoming dates and events.

 A calendar of dates for the forthcoming term is sent out at the beginning of every term.
-This is also displayed in the atrium.

 Letters giving information about events, trips, charity collections etc are sent out via e- mail to parents as required.

 All parents are given a personal login so they can visit the dedicated parents section of our website which contains all sorts of articles, examples of the girls' work, photos and videos from trips and outings, and videos of Music teas and concerts.
 Also, parents will find details of forthcoming events, the menu for lunches, forms for trips, sign-up sheets for parents' evenings and many other documents which parents may need to access.

 There are screens in the atrium which give details of upcoming events and notices.
 Photos are shown on the screens from recent trips, sport fixtures, and school events.